yelimot/building-software-systems/README.md

-# building-software-systems
+Building Software Systems

-The critical design tool for software development is a mind well educated in design principles -Larman, Craig-.
+The critical design tool for software development is a mind well educated in design principles (Craig Larman).